cartesi/noether/README.md

 1) The command is:

 ```
-docker-compose -p cartesi_goerli -f docker-compose-goerli.yml up
+docker run -it --rm --name cartesi_goerli_noether -v cartesi_goerli_wallet:/root/.ethereum cartesi/noether:wallet --url https://goerli.infura.io/v3/<project_id> --wallet /root/.ethereum/key --create --verbose
 ```

 2) Cloudflare Ethereum gateway does not provide a goerli option, so we use [Infura](https://infura.io).
-You need to setup an Infura account, and create an environment variable called `PROJECT_ID` with the id of your Infura project.
+You need to setup an Infura account, create an application and use the application URL in the command above.

 3) You don't spend real money